njouanin/hbmqtt/docs/references/broker.rst

 * ``enabled``: set to true if you want to impose an access control policy.
 Otherwise, set it to false.
 * ``plugins``: defines the list of activated plugins.
 Note the plugins must be defined in the ``hbmqtt.broker.plugins`` `entry point <https://pythonhosted.org/setuptools/setuptools.html#dynamic-discovery-of-services-and-plugins>`_.
-* aditional parameters: depending on the plugin used for access control, additional parameters should be added.
+* additional parameters: depending on the plugin used for access control, additional parameters should be added.
     * In case of ``topic_acl`` plugin, the Access Control List (ACL) must be defined in the parameter ``acl``.
-        * For each of the usernames, a list with the allowed topics must be defined.
+        * For each username, a list with the allowed topics must be defined.
         * If the client logs in anonymously, the ``anonymous`` entry within the ACL is used in order to grant/deny subscriptions.